Rhizomatica/hermes-crypto/README.md

 This is a work in progress.

 Proposal:  Each HERMES station contains a 256 bit ChaCha20 key.
-The authentication hand-shake is a SHA-3 of the station key.
+The authentication hand-shake involves a comparisson between the SHA-3 hash of ChaCha20 key.

 # What is here